2018 Princeton Tigers football team

 The 2018 Princeton Tigers football team represented Princeton University in the 2018 NCAA Division I FCS football season.
 They were led by ninth-year head coach Bob Surace and played their home games at Powers Field at Princeton Stadium.
 Princeton was a member of the Ivy League.
 They finished the season 10–0 overall and 7–0 in Ivy League play to win the Ivy League title.
 Princeton averaged 6,561 fans per game.

-Previous season

-The Tigers finished the 2017 season 5–5, 2–5 in Ivy League play to finish in seventh place.